 JULY 7, 2011

 Aaaaand, before I could even post this blog, Google announced that there will be a way for businesses to officially have a presence, later this year.
 There is a lot of conversation on the blog-o-sphere and Twitter-sphere from people who I respect, about what you should and shouldn’t do on Google+.
-Its not that I don’t like Google+, I do. think its elegant.
-And so it goes.
+Its not that I don’t like Google+, I do.
+I think its elegant.

 Keeping up with social media bloggers just got easier

 APRIL 27, 2011

 I’m an avid reader of social media blogs.
 Featured social media blogsI probably read 100′s a week.
 I have a few favorites, but I find much brilliance from those I stumble upon them.

 Links on blogs: if you write a blog, you probably link to outside sources fairly regularly.
 Its a great way to find more thought leaders and blogs.
 If you spend a lot of time on the computer and social networks specifically, sometimes you share a link you wished you’d saved.
 Enter Trunk.ly.
 Trunk.ly Its link aggregation.
 Both individuals and businesses can use Trunk.ly.